 Make your base camp at The Gordon Hotel, the luxe, art-focused hotel smack-dab in the middle of the action downtown, including the newly expanded 5th Street Public Market.
-Stroll down the Market Alley to taste your way through the local wine world: Pfeiffer Winery, Bennett Vineyards & Wine Company and J. Scott Cellars all operate urban tasting rooms just steps away from the hotel, showcasing the region’s world-famous pinot noir as well as other varietals.
+Stroll down the Market Alley to taste your way through the local wine world: Pfeiffer Winery, Terra Pacem and J. Scott Cellars all operate urban tasting rooms just steps away from the hotel, showcasing the region’s world-famous pinot noir as well as other varietals.
 Craft-brew lovers can find an impressive selection of award-winning bretts and saisons at Alesong Brewing’s 5th Street location.

-When it’s time to eat, book a reservation for dinner on Marche’s Parisian-inspired patio; the restaurant shows off all the Pacific Northwest has to offer, from the burger with Rogue Creamery blue cheese to the Chinook salmon paired with wild chanterelles.
+When it’s time to eat, book a reservation for dinner on Marche’s Parisian-inspired patio; the restaurant shows off all the Pacific Northwest has to offer, from the burger with Rogue Creamery blue cheese to the risotto featuring wild mushrooms.
 For dessert, pop by Euphoria Chocolate Company for decadent truffles and snag a few bags of chocolate-covered nuts to fuel tomorrow’s bike ride.

-The next day, pedal west to Eugene’s hip Whiteaker neighborhood and grab brunch at Ninkasi’s Better Living Room, which serves everything from French toast funnel cake with Oregon berries to biscuits and wild-mushroom gravy.
+The next day, pedal west to Eugene’s hip Whiteaker neighborhood, where you’ll have your pick of some of the city’s most up-and-coming restaurants.
+Grab lunch at Ninkasi’s Better Living Room, which serves everything from Oregon bay shrimp rolls to smoked pastrami pierogis.

-Head to WildCraft Cider Works for its single-varietal, barrel-aged ciders, served alongside Thai fare from the adjoining Krob Krua Thai Family Kitchen.
+Stop into WildCraft Cider Works for its single-varietal, barrel-aged ciders, served alongside a menu featuring sweet and savory crepes and other seasonal dishes.
 Or go for a Reuben and a pint at Falling Sky Brewing’s deli, which features house-cured meats and a menu full of Oregon-centric ingredients.
-From there, roll into Thinking Tree for a spirits tasting or a cocktail.
+From there, roll into Thinking Tree for a tasting flight of spirits or a cocktail.
 Pedal around the shops and music venues in the Whit, and when you’re starting to feel hungry again, pedal your way back downtown.
-Finish the day at rye, which uses locally raised meats for dishes like coffee-and-cardamom-encrusted pork tenderloin and red-wine-braised lamb shoulder.
+Finish the day at rye, which uses locally raised meats for dishes like pan-seared duck breast and red-wine-braised lamb shoulder.

 Explore Springfield and Cottage Grove

 For more excellent food and drink, take a longer, scenic ride along the Ruth Bascom Riverbank Path to the Springfield Main Street area.
-Start with a brunch of blackberry waffles and silky mochas at Washburne Cafe, and tour the area’s various murals and shops.
+Start with a brunch of fried chicken and waffles alongside a silky mocha at Washburne Cafe, and tour the area’s various murals and shops.
 When hunger strikes, park your bike at Plank Town Brewing for a cask ale and a big bowl of mac and cheese.
 For another fun weekend trip, take on the Covered Bridges Scenic Bikeway in Cottage Grove, a picturesque trail abundant with beautiful fall color.

-On your way down to Cottage Grove, let the South Willamette Valley Food Trail be your guide: Visit Saginaw Vineyard for a complimentary wine tasting, stop by the food-truck pod at Bohemia Food Hub and make a pit stop at Territorial Seed Company to get a start on the fall garden.
+On your way down to Cottage Grove, let the South Willamette Valley Food Trail be your guide: Visit Saginaw Vineyard for a tasting flight, including their best-selling dessert wines; stop by the food-truck pod at Bohemia Food Hub; and make a pit stop at Territorial Seed Company to get a start on the fall garden.
 After the ride, grab a beer and a pot pie at Coast Fork Brewing and Feed Store, and consider spending the night at the nearby Sweet Springs Family Farm B&B.

 Explore the Coast and Cascades

 Hop in the car and head 60 miles west of Eugene to the Coast to find more great eats along the Central Coast Food Trail.
-When you hit Florence, it’s time for fish and chips at Nosh Eatery or Homegrown Public House and Brewery, and maybe a celebratory spirits tasting at Stillwagon Distillery.
+When you hit Florence, it’s time for fish and chips at Nosh Eatery or Homegrown Public House and Brewery, and maybe a celebratory tasting tray of spirits from Stillwagon Distillery.

-For a longer ride, start with breakfast at Patsy’s McKenzie Stage Stop in Springfield.
+For a longer ride, start with breakfast at McKenzie Stage Stop in Springfield.
 Alternatively, head over to Oakridge and Westfir to hit the area’s famous mountain biking trails, grabbing a bite at The 3 Legged Crane Pub and Brewhouse.
 Plan for a memorable mountain biking trip by booking a stay or grabbing a meal at Westfir Lodge & Mountain Market, a ride-in ride-out lodging and restaurant in the Willamette National Forest.
-Check road conditions for closures before you go, as sections have been damaged by recent wildfires.
+Be sure to check road conditions for closures before you go.